adamrmoss/edu-basic/docs/edu-basic-language.md

 ### Keyboard Input

-EduBASIC provides non-blocking keyboard input through the `INKEY$` and `INKEYSCAN$` functions, which allow programs to detect keypresses without waiting for user input.
+EduBASIC provides non-blocking keyboard input through the `INKEY` and `INKEYSCAN` operators, which allow programs to detect keypresses without waiting for user input.
 This is useful for games, interactive applications, and real-time input handling.

-#### INKEY$ Function
+#### INKEY Operator

-The `INKEY$` function returns the currently pressed key as a string.
+The `INKEY` operator is a nullary operator (takes zero arguments) that returns the currently pressed key as a string.

 **Key Detection:**
-- `INKEY$` returns the currently pressed key as a string
+- `INKEY` returns the currently pressed key as a string
 - Returns empty string (`""`) if no key is pressed
 - Non-blocking: returns immediately whether a key is pressed or not
 - Supports printable characters and special keys